robang74/redfishos/forum/quick-start-guide.md

 wfish() { ssh root@172.28.172.1 "$@"; }
 ```

-The next time you will start a console, you will be able to use `ufish` or `wfish` to connect or execute commands via `SSH` on your `SFOS` device.
+The next time you start a console, you will be able to use `ufish` or `wfish` to connect to or execute commands via `SSH` on your `SFOS` device.

 > :heavy_exclamation_mark: **TODO**
 >
 > Make a script that does this job for the user

 ----

 ### SYSTEM UPDATE

-After having activated the `SSH` service - especially if `SFOS` has been recently installed in your smartphone execute these commands by root user:
+After having activated the `SSH` service, especially if `SFOS` has been recently installed on your smartphone, execute these commands by root user:

 ```
 pkcon refresh && pkcon update